Dispatch Audio Describes Chilling Details of Boys Alleged Attack On Own Mother and Brother

 Crime scene tape now drapes the sliding glass door of the Elverta home.

-Investigators spent Monday scouring inside for clues into what led up to the boys’ alleged attack on their own brother and mother.READ MORE: Firefighters Battling Caldor Fire Looking Forward To Wet Weather
+Investigators spent Monday scouring inside for clues into what led up to the boys’ alleged attack on their own brother and mother.READ MORE: El Dorado County Wildlife Rescues Seeing Influx Of Injured Fawns

 “He just jumped out, the little girl jumped out the same side, they ran back to a car and got into a car,” Hargraeves said. “[It’s] devastating that something like this happens anywhere, but also in our quiet neighborhood here.”